diamondjirapat/Project-not-actual-Ezqelusia/readme.md

 # Bandcamp Sales ETL (Python + PostgreSQL + Docker)

-This repository contains a simple ETL(Extract Transform Load) pipeline that ingests a large Bandcamp sales CSV into PostgreSQL, performs transformations and aggregations with pandas, and publishes results.
+This repository contains a simple ETL (Extract, Transform, Load) pipeline that ingests a large Bandcamp sales CSV into PostgreSQL, performs transformations and aggregations with pandas, and publishes results.

 Stack overview:
 - Language: Python
-- Libraries: `pandas`, `sqlalchemy` (requires a PostgreSQL DBAPI such as `psycopg2-binary`)
+- Libraries: `pandas`, `sqlalchemy` (requires a PostgreSQL DBAPI such as `psycopg2-binary`), `gspread`, `gspread-dataframe`
 - Database: PostgreSQL (Dockerized)

 ## Overview